Cash Runway Calculator

 Layoff runway impact: calculating the real extension

 Layoffs are the highest-absolute-savings lever but also carry real revenue damage — engineering output drops, sales coverage shrinks, customer support slows.
-This layoff runway impact calculator applies a 30% revenue damage coefficient to headcount cuts: a 20% headcount reduction that saves $50K/mo also costs you about $180K in 12-month ARR.
+We apply a 30% revenue damage coefficient to headcount cuts: a 20% headcount reduction that saves $50K/mo also costs you about $180K in 12-month ARR.

 The headcount cut impact on runway depends on where the cut falls.
 Eng cuts slow product velocity; sales cuts shrink pipeline; GTM cuts eliminate top-of-funnel.
 Use the per-lever verdict (high-leverage / moderate / cosmetic / counterproductive) to sanity-check whether a layoff is the right move, or whether a lower-damage cut (SaaS audit, office trim) achieves similar runway extension without the morale hit.